MuhammadTauqeer/onlineStore/README.md

 #Instructions

 This is a sample Online Store built on Angular 7.
-For expreienced programmers these instruction are not new.
+For experienced programmers these instruction are not new.
 For beginners please follow after cloning it to your local drive.
 I use Visual Studio Code and prefer using Visual Studio Code.